khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Optimization

 Illustrations should be optimized for their intended use.
-Illustrations can be animated, themed, or simply be static graphics.
+Illustrations can be animated, themed, or they can simply be static graphics.
 Use your best judgement when combining shapes or converting a stroke to a path, considering what satisfies the use case and is most performant and future-proof for other uses.
 GitLab illustrations are always exported as SVG files, and it makes sense that a smaller file size will benefit performance.

 A few tips: